-We're a sucker for a giant muffin from Starbucks to go with our coffee on a cold fall morning.
+We're a sucker for a giant muffin from Starbucks to go with our coffee on a chilly spring morning.
 And while those are more than okay every once in awhile as a treat, they're loaded with extra sugar that can leave us feeling sluggish...and hungry 30 minutes later.
 If you're looking for a healthier alternative, we've got you, girl.
 Check out this quick and easy recipe so you can have amazing muffins minus the sugar crash.

 1 cup gluten free oats